ASAP II for Postal Processing Applications

 - White Paper: "Bio-Safety in the Mail Room Using the SAMARI Negative Pressure Mail Room and ASAP II Automated Bio-Identification System"

-- We offer customized seminars on our postal processing seminars.
-Download our Postal Seminar Data Sheet , or visit our Postal Processing Seminar page.
+- We offer customized seminars on ASAP II postal processing systems.
+Download our Postal Seminar Data Sheet, or visit our Postal Processing Seminar page.

 In operation, the SASS 2300 air sampler (US patent 6,532,835), samples air from targeted areas continuously and transfers particulates in the air to a secondary water phase of about 4 to 5 ml volume: Aerosol sampling is performed using aerodynamically sound methods certified by fluid dynamic software models.
 Water samples of 1 to 2 cc are periodically transferred from the SASS 2300 to the RAPTOR.
 The RAPTOR then automatically performs a multi-step bioassay for up to four bio-targets on the liquid sample using a disposable assay coupon.
 Each of these 4-channel assay coupons may be reused from 20 to 50 times over a 36-hour unattended operating period before replacement of the coupon and related reagents is necessary.
 This provides extremely competitive per-assay costs and allows operation by minimally trained personnel.